TheAnishNiroula/theanishniroula/README.md

-## I'm Anish Niroula, a gamer geek playing with bits & pixels.
+## I'm Anish Niroula, a guy playing with bits & pixels.

 <details open>
 <summary> <b>Connect with me on</b>: </summary>